-() This follows a GB decision from March 2024 for re-activation of credits in line with the N+3 rule (Art.
+^() This follows a GB decision from March 2024 for re-activation of credits in line with the N+3 rule (Art.
 12 of the ECCC Financial Rules).

-EU contribution (line 2) is reduced of 5 million EUR from initial estimation in line with the approved budget of the Union for 202532
+EU contribution (line 2) was reduced with 5 million EUR from initial estimation in line with the approved budget of the Union for 202541